Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: 2-Chern-Simons theory on the lattice

-where $e_*\in \partial f$ is the distinguished {\it source edge} of $\Delta^2$.
-In other words, the edges are glued together according to the 2-groupoid structure of $\Gamma$. \end{definition} By treating the 2-graph $\Gamma^2$ as the 2-truncation of the $\infty$-groupoid of simplices in $\Gamma$, $F$ assigns the trivial value $1$ to a contractible 3-cell:
+where $e_*\in \partial f$ is the distinguished {root edge} of $f$.
+In other words, the edges are glued together according to the 2-groupoid structure of $\Gamma$ given in \S \ref{2graphdef}. \end{definition} Since $\Gamma$ is by construction 2-truncated, $F$ assigns the trivial value $1$ to a contractible 3-cell: